 Basic net loss per share is computed using the weighted-average number of shares of common stock outstanding during the period.
 Diluted net loss per share is computed using the sum of the weighted-average number of shares of common stock outstanding during the period and if dilutive, the weighted-average number of potential shares of common stock, including unvested restricted common stock and outstanding stock options.
+In June 2019, the Company sold 6,340,771 shares of common stock and Pre-Funded Warrants to purchase an aggregate of 2,548,117 shares of common stock at an exercise price of \$9.00 per share, with \$8.99 of such exercise price paid at the closing of the offering (see Note 7).
+The shares of common stock into which the warrants may be exercised are considered outstanding for the purposes of computing net loss per share.

 The Company computed basic and diluted net loss per share using the two-class method, which gives effect to the impact of outstanding participating securities.
-As the three months ended March 31, 2019 and 2018 resulted in net losses attributable to common stockholders, there is no income allocation required under the two-class method or dilution attributed to weighted-average shares outstanding in the calculation of diluted net loss per share because the preferred stockholders do not participate in losses of the Company.
+As the three and six months ended June 30, 2019 and 2018 resulted in net losses attributable to common stockholders, there is no income allocation required under the two-class method or dilution attributed to weighted-average shares outstanding in the calculation of diluted net loss per share because the preferred stockholders do not participate in losses of the Company.
 Accordingly, for periods in which the Company reports a net loss attributable to common stockholders, diluted net loss per share attributable to common stockholders, since dilutive common stock are not assumed to have been issued if their effect is anti-dilutive.